tshepang/blog/content/removing obsolete packages from a local Debian repository.md

     main()
 ```

-And here\'s a snippet of its output:
+And here's a snippet of its output:

     cx-oracle:
       Installed: 5.1.1-2